 - Location: California

-As of January 1, 2012, all children younger than eight years old, or under 4 feet 9 inches, must be secured in a car seat or booster.
-In addition, all kids younger than eight, must be secured in the back seat.
+As of January 1, 2012, all children younger than 8 years old, or under 4 feet 9 inches, must be secured in a car seat or booster.
+In addition, all kids younger than 8 years old, must be secured in the back seat.

 When a Child May Ride in Front

 Children may ride in the front seat of a vehicle, but only when:

 - There is no rear seat or the rear seats are either side-facing jump seats or rear-facing seats.

 - The child passenger restraint system cannot be installed properly in the rear seat.

 - All rear seats are already occupied by children under the age of 8 years old

 - A medical reason requires the child to ride in the front seat.